 What are the greatest barriers to efficient and effective restructurings and insolvencies in the jurisdiction?
 Are there any proposals for reform to counter any such barriers?

 As major reforms have been implemented very recently, no further changes are planned at this point.
-However, informal consultations are being conducted with a view to completing or perfecting these reforms, although no legislative vehicle is planned for this purpose.
+However, informal consultations are being conducted with a view to clarifying or perfecting these reforms, although no legislation has yet been proposed for this purpose.

 For illustrative purposes, we have outlined key practical items (not exhaustive) that may require clarification or adjustment going forward: